SantigBenites/Notes/Sistemas Ciberfisicos/ImportantNotes.md

 - form error - violation of frame fixed form

 Moreover every 5 consecutive bits with the same value, there is a flipped bit in order to assure synchronization.

+Error confinement:
+- Every node has multiple ways to detect errors (seen above)
+- Each node stores 2 values TEC (Transmit Error Counter) and REC (Receive Error Counter)
+- If either TEC or REC exceeds a certain value the node is put into a error warning state
+- If the error warning state exceeds a certain time value the node passes to error passive state, in which the node can listen to the bus but is refrained from participating in the connection
+- If the condition worsens by either TEC or REC exceeding a value, then the node is put into Bus-Off state, in which it is unable to participate in either sending or receiving messages from the bus
+- It will remain in Bus-Off state for a specific time until it tries to reconnect
+- After a certain time, the node will retry to enter communication monitoring both REC and TEC, if these remain in normal levels it continues in communication, if they don't the node goes inactive.

 ## ProfiBus